mlc-mlapis/docs/src/knowledge-base/how-to-do/using-object-storage-in-golang.md

 ## How to get an S3 API client

-Once you get the `credentials` from the previous code snippet (supposing all declared variables are also accessible), you can create an S3 SDK client to access the S3 API.
+Once you get the `getCredentials` function from the previous code snippet (supposing all declared variables are also accessible), you can create an S3 SDK client to access the S3 API.

 ```go
 // Include the necessary AWS SDK modules.